Dentrax/ExtensionCleaner/README.md

 All program code (i.e. .vb, .resx) is licensed under MIT License unless otherwise specified.
 Please see the **[LICENSE.md](https://github.com/Dentrax/ExtensionCleaner/blob/master/LICENSE)** file for more information.

-**References**

-While this repository is being prepared, it may have been quoted from some sources. (i.e Bitcoin Core) If there is an unspecified source, please contact me.

 ## Contributing

 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution instructions and naming guidelines.